pulumi/docs/content/docs/reference/install.md

 ### Manual Installation

+Alternatively, you can install Pulumi manually.
 We provide a prebuilt binary for Linux.

 1. Download [Pulumi {{< latest-version >}} for Linux x64](https://get.pulumi.com/releases/sdk/pulumi-v{{< latest-version >}}-linux-x64.tar.gz).
 For prior versions and release notes, see the [Changelog]({{< relref "/docs/reference/changelog" >}}) page.